 Despite these advances, a lack of standard evaluation criteria and methodologies makes it difficult to measure and compare the utility of this progress.
 This problem concerns the evaluation against the state of the art in an individual area, the comparability of different integrated designs that span multiple areas (e.g., control and networking), and the applicability of tested scenarios to present and future real-world CPS/IoT applications and deployments.
 This state of affairs is alarming, as it significantly hinders further progress in CPS and IoT research.

 The Workshop on Benchmarking Cyber-Physical Systems and Internet of Things (CPS-IoTBench) has been a forum to bring together researchers from different communities since 2018, to engage in a lively debate on all facets of rigorously evaluating and comparing CPS and IoT solutions.
+This year, we will have a special session on the benchmarking and reproducibility of AI and machine learning techniques in CPS and IoT systems.
 CPS-IoTBench provides a venue for learning about each other’s challenges and evaluation methodologies and for debating future research agendas to jointly define the performance metrics and benchmarking scenarios that matter from an overall system perspective.

 Call for Papers and Reproducibility Studies

-For the workshop's 4th edition, which will take place in a virtual form within CPS-IoT Week, we invite researchers and practitioners from academia and industry to submit papers that focus on one of the following:
+For the workshop's 5th edition, which will take place in a hybrid a virtual form within CPS-IoT Week, we invite researchers and practitioners from academia and industry to submit papers that focus on one of the following:

 - Presenting exemplary benchmarking systems and approaches from any of the relevant communities (e.g., embedded systems, real-time systems, networking, wireless communication and control, robotics, machine learning).